aisichenko/install_python/README.md

 ## Step 1

 Please make a folder called `code` under this path, using your username: `/Users/my_user_name/Documents/code`.
-This is where we'll keep our repositories, such as `ocpi-lab-automation`.
+This is where we'll keep our repositories.

 Download these:
 - [miniconda3 for python3 64 bits](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe).
 Barebones python, similar to Anaconda, but without the extra packages.